 Marital debt is also subject to division.
 By dividing the debt accumulated by the two parties during the marriage, it removes the burden of one party carrying the debt and being treated unfairly.
 Our family law attorneys counsel clients on marital debt division and how it affects other aspects of the marital property division.

-Call Sterling Law at (877) 923-2326 for a free family law phone consult.
+Call Sterling Law Office at 231-486-0559 for a free family law phone consult.
 We follow up phone consults with a Case Evaluation.

 After a case evaluation, if the plan of action calls for attorney involvement, you may want to hire our firm to represent you.
 If so, you can expect to then sign a contract and pay a deposit on your future legal expenses.